 After going up through the ranks over the years with Master Kenyon, Grandmaster Charles Dixon took him from master level to senior master to 8th dan.
 Gary Amen became a Professor in Tang Soo Do in 1995 as authorized by the Shinjimasu International Martial Arts Association.

 As Soke and Grandmaster of his systems, Gary Amen became heavily involved with other Grandmasters, promoting the martial arts in different ways.
 He conducted tournaments between their students, and they took their students to tournaments organized by Grandmaster Cecil Peoples.
 He has always enjoyed watching his students grow and prosper many of them have won national championships, and their wins honor him.
-With Grandmaster Dux, he did demonstrations and worked on the pre-production phase of a martial arts movie.

 In 1998, still teaching at the Naval Amphibious Base in Coronado, he officially founded his Amen’s Military Tang Soo Do system, recognized by many Grandmasters.